 The majority of the cost of providing your phone and internet service is in acquiring you as a customer.
-Your twenty-five phone calls a month and 4gb of streaming data make up less than a quarter of a quarter of a quarter of a fraction of 1% of their load and their cost on that is a fraction of what you pay.
+Your twenty-five phone calls a month and 4gb of streaming data make up less than a quarter of a quarter of a fraction of 1% of their load and their cost on that is a fraction of what you pay.
 BUT, if you leave, they’re going to miss out on extracting their full value-for-money from you.

 This is why they lock phones.

 Don’t believe any hype about how it’s for your safety so someone can’t steal your phone and use it on another network.
 That’s a lie designed to believe it’s for your benefit.
 You get no benefit from having a locked phone.
 You just get scammed.

 How Phone Locks Work